 2 ACTIVITIES AND COMMUNITY INTEGRATION 2.1 Do individuals go outside of the facility during the receipt of services?
 Expectation: Individuals receive services in community settings outside the facility.
-Related Questions: Do individuals exercise choice in determining community-based activities (related to objectives in their service YES NO NO plan) in which they will participate during receipt of services?
+Related Questions: Do individuals exercise choice in determining community-based activities (related to objectives in their service YES □ NO plan) in which they will participate during receipt of services?
 Do individuals have planned opportunities to interact with citizens without disabilities?
-YES Do individuals have unplanned opportunities to interact with citizens without disabilities?
-YES NO NO How often does the program provide opportunities for individuals to receive services in community settings outs ide the facili ty?
-2.2 Do services provided by the program make individuals more aware of community resources and employment options ;?
-Expectation: Individuals have opportunities to discover and learn to access new community resources and identif y potential en nployment options.
-Related Questions: How does the program facilitate individuals' access to the community? - - Describe program ergenize activities or facilitate access to community recourses of individuals' chaosing 1 Does the program organize activities or facilitate access to community resources of individuals' choosing (related to objectives in their service plan)?
-YES NO NO How does the program and its organized activities expose individuals to new community resources and potentia remployment options? - 1
+YES □ NO Do individuals have unplanned opportunities to interact with citizens without disabilities?
+YES ☐ NO How often does the program provide opportunities for individuals to receive services in community settings out side the facili ty?
+2.2 Do services provided by the program make individuals more aware of community resources and employment options s?
+Expectation: Individuals have opportunities to discover and learn to access new community resources and identif y potential er nployment options.
+Related Questions: How does the program facilitate individuals' access to the community?
+Does the program organize activities or facilitate access to community was correct of individuals, about a Does the program organize activities or facilitate access to community resources of individuals' choosing (related to objectives in their service plan)? ☐ YES □ NO 1 How does the program and its organized activities expose individuals to new community resources and potential remproyment coptions?
 2.3 Are individuals employed outside of the facility?
 Expectation: Individuals have the ability to seek and gain competitive employment in the community.
 Related Questions: How does the program aid individuals who wish to pursue competitive employment in the community?

-2.4 Are individuals able to move freely outside of the facility?
-Expectation: Individuals have full access to the community and are allowed to come and go from the facility, as the - individual's safety would be jeopardized.
-Reasons to restrict movement are documented in the individual's recor issues prior to revoking an individual's right to freedom of movement are documented. d.
-Attempts 1 to mitigate s safety Related Questions: Are individuals able to come and go from the facility and its grounds as they are able?
-YES Can individuals engage in community and social activities of their preference outside of the facility as they are able?
-YES Are individuals moving around inside and outside of the facility?
-YES Does the facility provide accessible transportation so individuals may access the community?
-YES Is transportation provided or arranged by the facility to community activities?
-YES How does the facility organize appropriate transportation to community activities?
+4 Are individuals able to move freely outside of the facility?
+Expectation: Individuals have full access to the community and are allowed to come and go from the facility, as the individual's safety would be jeopardized.
+Reasons to restrict movement are documented in the individual's record issues prior to revoking an individual's right to freedom of movement are documented. • safety Related Questions: Are individuals able to come and go from the facility and its grounds as they are able?
+YES □ NO Can individuals engage in community and social activities of their preference outside of the facility as they are able? ☐ YES □ NO Are individuals moving around inside and outside of the facility?
+YES ☐ NO Does the facility provide accessible transportation so individuals may access the community? ☐ YES ☐ NO Is transportation provided or arranged by the facility to community activities?
+YES ☐ NO How does the facility organize appropriate transportation to community activities?
 Do individuals have access to public transportation?
-YES Does the facility offer training to individuals on how to use public transportation? ☑ N/A Are public transport schedules and contact information readily accessible to individuals? ▼ N/A Do individuals with physical accessibility needs have access to accessible transportation?
-Describe and provide a copy of the facility's policies and procedures regarding transportation to community act
+YES □ NO Does the facility offer training to individuals on how to use public transportation? ∐ YES □ NO ☑ N/ - Are public transport schedules and contact information readily accessible to individuals?
+YES □ NO □ N/.
+Do individuals with physical accessibility needs have access to accessible transportation? ☐ YES □ NO Describe and provide a copy of the facility's policies and procedures regarding transportation to community act ivities. - 1